igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 - I chose the transaction codes that indicate the purchase of a used car.

-Also, in order to create a map of Ukraine in Tableu, I created a file tz_opendata_reg (this file is available for download).
-In this file, I registered all the Departments of Car Registration of Ukraine - 'DEP', and for each department I indicated the region of Ukraine where it is located - 'REG'.
+Also, to display the map of Ukraine in Tableu, I created a file 'tz_opendata_reg' (this file can be downloaded).
+In this file, I registered all the codes of the car registration departments of Ukraine - 'DEP', and for each department I indicated the region of Ukraine in which it is located - 'REG'.

-After that, I loaded the tz_opendata_reg file into DBeaver and did a JOIN of the main file and this file.
+After that, I loaded the 'tz_opendata_reg' file into DBeaver and did a JOIN with the main file.
 I did this in order to see the region where the registration took place.

 ```sql
 #Selection of transaction codes indicating the purchase of a used car